dillonkearns/elm-tailwind-classes/README.md

 - **Performance degradation**: Real-world examples show style recomputation [taking ~3 seconds](https://github.com/rtfeldman/elm-css/pull/584#issue-1359649403) for pages with ~900 elements, each with ~20 styles applied
 - **Sequential bottleneck**: CSS and JS parsing can be done in parallel by browsers, but computing styles in JS means that work happens *after* all JS has been parsed

 These aren't theoretical concerns—the broader web development community has documented similar issues.
-In [Why We're Breaking Up with CSS-in-JS](https://dev.to/srmagura/why-were-breaking-up-wiht-css-in-js-4g9b), the Spot team found that switching from Emotion (a popular CSS-in-JS library) to build-time CSS reduced component render times by 48%.
-The runtime serialization overhead of CSS-in-JS libraries creates measurable performance bottlenecks, especially as component complexity grows.
+In [Why We're Breaking Up with CSS-in-JS](https://dev.to/srmagura/why-were-breaking-up-wiht-css-in-js-4g9b), the Spot team found that switching from Emotion (a popular CSS-in-JS library) to build-time CSS reduced render times by 48%.
+The runtime serialization overhead of CSS-in-JS libraries creates measurable performance bottlenecks, especially as UI complexity grows.

 ### This Solution: Best of Both Worlds